outdreamer/build-a-cure-1/docs/to_do.md

       - example: if you expand or maintain variance, or frame it as a combination of variances simultaneously framable in multiple standards, you can identify hidden variable gaps where variable sets on different interfaces can fill the gap in a way that doesnt disrupt the original variance
       - identify example where variance cant be reduced to a common interface but is still solvable with a set of interface positions/trajectories

-  - give example of error types mapped to structural deficits

   - symmetries as a source of misclassification error and efficient/cooperative/optimal attributes
     - symmetry as a source of limits to restrict variance with